girish-raju/drift_fork/docs/content/platforms/web.md

 description: Drift support in Flutter and Dart web apps.
 ---

-!!! success "Stable web support"

-    __Good news__: With drift 2.9.0, web support is stable and officially supported!
-    The `WasmDatabase.open` API is the preferred way to run drift on the web.
-While older APIs continue to work, using the stable API will bring performance and safety benefits.

 Using modern browser APIs such as WebAssembly and the Origin-Private File System API, you can use drift databases for the web version of your Flutter and Dart applications.
 Just like the core drift APIs, web support is platform-agnostic:
-Drift web supports Flutter Web, AngularDart, jaspr, plain `package:web/` or any other Dart web framework.
+Drift web supports Flutter Web, jaspr, plain `package:web/` or any other Dart web framework.

 While an official sqlite3 build for the web exists, it is fairly large and doesn't support most browsers.
 Drift uses a custom sqlite3 build with a Dart interface sharing a lot of code with the existing native